How Olive Oil Benefits Health – A True Mediterranean Gold

 Cultures and Cuisines

-Throughout Mediterranea, olive oil historically has and still does hold key significance in tradition, medicine, health, and religion.
+Throughout Mediterranea, olive oil historically has held key significance in tradition, medicine, health, and religion – and it still does.
 In fact, in many languages, the words “olive” and “oil” ultimately stem from the same word due to their significance in relation!

-It has been used for lamp fuel, mechanical purposes (Lampante Olive Oil – inedible), cosmetics, pharmaceuticals, medicine, and cooking.
+It has been used for lamp fuel, mechanical purposes (in the form of Lampante Olive Oil, which is inedible), cosmetics, pharmaceuticals, medicine, and cooking.
 It is the prior two that we will discuss here.

 For its medicinal purposes, it is recommended to use Extra Virgin Olive Oil, as it contains beneficial polyphenols, and refining may reduce levels of multiple beneficial components.
 This kind shouldn’t be heated, but refined is still healthy and may be used for cooking.